 "Who says I was reading you?"
 Calder asked, not bothering to look at her.

 Mauve threw him an annoyed look.
 She hated how smug and handsome he looked, his hair still mused from his slumber and his tunic slightly unlaced exposing his toned chest.
-She pushed the thoughts down quickly and wished he would turn back into his troll form so the laws of nature would leave her be.
+She pushed the thoughts down quickly and wished he would turn back into his troll form as her attraction for him was unnatural and unearned.

 "I know that look, and why else would you stare?" she accused hurriedly.

 Calder fell quiet and Mauve's cheeks brightened as she thought of last night-the stumbling dance, the prolonged gaze, she forced it from her thoughts.